Schaal Chocolatier automates its supply chain in France

 Easy WMS: ready to grow

 A large-sized warehouse and with an automated operation, like is the case at Schaal Chocolatier, requires an efficient warehouse management system that directs everything seamlessly and prevents incidents from happening.
-The company has deployed the Easy WMS of Mecalux for the purposes of getting the best possible results out of its new installation.
+The company has deployed the Easy WMS of Mecalux for the purposes of getting the best possible results out of its new facility.

 Easy WMS contains algorithms and parameterizable rules to assign a location to the merchandise with its features in mind.
 Firstly, it must be decided if something should be inserted into the aisle that operates at 57.2 ˚F, or the one that runs at 41 ˚F. The system also evaluates the demand level to establish an accessible location or one that is further from the entrances and exits.